-Staff Costs are forecast to overspend by £5.5m due to:
+Staff costs are forecast to overspend by £5.5m due to:

-- the one off cost of living payment announced by Cabinet Office and payable to all staff below SCS on civil service pay.
+- the one off cost of living payment announced by Cabinet Office and payable to all staff below SCS equivalent.
 This has created an unbudgeted pressure of £1.7m for which we have requested additional GiA to cover - the pay remit for 2023/24 was announced at 4.5% with an additional 0.5% for targeted increases.
-This is above the assumed 3% assumption allowed for in the budget, creating a further pressure of £1.0m. - the remaining staff cost pressure relates to a differing profile for recruitment than assumed in the budget with more staff in post than was assumed in the budget.
+This is above the assumed 3% assumption allowed for in the budget, creating a further pressure of £1.0m. - a differing profile for recruitment than assumed in the budget with more staff in post earlier than was assumed in the budget.